 LEFT BOTTOM: Phaser beam from season two of Space: 1999.
 RIGHT: Mr. Skywalker's finest letter-opener.
-The Star Wars Origins project began with one question: "How did George Lucas invent the lightsaber? " The second lesson I learned from the creation of lightsabers is that the more ideas you can compress into a single metaphor, the more powerful that metaphor will be.
+The Star Wars Origins project began with one question: "How did George Lucas invent the lightsaber? " I thought it would be easy to find an answer, but the search ultimately led to two years of research culminating in this website.
+The second lesson I learned from the creation of lightsabers is that the more ideas you can compress into a single metaphor, the more powerful that metaphor will be.
 Star Wars Origins - George Lucas' Personal Myth.
 Joseph Campbell often noted that while mythic structure is universal, myth itself must be kept fresh through reinterpretation.

 This book built on the pioneering work of German anthropologist Adolph Bastian (1826-1905), who first proposed the idea that myths from all over the world seem to be built from the same "elementary ideas. " Swiss psychiatrist Carl Jung (1875-1961) named these elementary ideas "archetypes," which he believed to be the building blocks not only of the unconscious mind, but of a collective unconscious.
 Star Wars Origins - Akira Kurosawa.
 Star Wars Origins - Flash Gordon.
 George Lucas has often said that his original idea for the project that evolved into Star Wars was to remake the Flash Gordon movie serials from the 1930s (a "serial" is a movie shown in weekly installments of about 10-20 minutes each).